Hungry Healthy Happy

 Roasted Vegetable Salad in a bowl next to salad leaves and a plate of vegetables.

 Winter is all about comfort food, but that doesn't mean that can't include salad.
 Just make sure the salad is loaded with warm and hearty toppings that will keep you going.
-This warm salad is comforting, but still light and fresh.
+This warm salad recipe is comforting, but still light and fresh.

 Looking for other winter salad recipes to make?
 Why not try our Beetroot and Goats Cheese Salad, Kale and Brussels Sprouts Salad or Easy Lentil Salad.